The following Corporate practice note provides comprehensive and up to date legal information covering:

 The APA records the terms by which the buyer agrees to purchase from the seller the assets of the target business (the Assets) and is the key document in any asset purchase transaction.
 The buyer agrees to pay the seller the purchase price for the acquisition of the Assets (the Consideration) in return for which the seller transfers the title in the Assets by the appropriate mechanism (which will depend on the type of asset being transferred).

 Certain assets can be transferred by delivery and the APA will be sufficient in itself to transfer such assets but other types of asset will require additional documentation to transfer them to the buyer.
 As only the assets that are specifically referred to in the APA will be transferred, care should be taken in defining these assets in the APA.
-The buyer will not acquire any assets (or liabilities) which are not set out in the APA.
+The buyer will not acquire any assets (or liabilities) which are not set

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.